-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Capistrano Unified School District's Capital Project Fund for Blended Component Units and the related fiduciary funds.
-The combining statements and other supplementary information listed on the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the Capital Project Fund for Blended Component Units and the related fiduciary funds, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Capistrano Unified School District's Capital Project Fund for Blended Component Units and the related fiduciary funds.
+The combining statements and other supplementary information listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the combining statements and other supplementary information listed in the table of contents is fairly stated, in all material respects, in relation to the basic financial statements as a whole.